text-mask/text-mask/vanilla/README.md

 The object takes `element`, which is the `<input/>` element that you are masking.
 It also accepts other values which are
 [documented here](https://github.com/msafi/text-mask/blob/master/componentDocumentation.md#readme).

+## Contributing

+We would love some contributions!
+Check out [this document](https://github.com/msafi/text-mask/blob/master/contributing.md#readme) to get started.

 ## License